Neues Buch: Die Philosophie der Tierrechte

 Bangla translation of Tom Regan’s The Philosophy of Animal Rights published

-Dyu Publication, a Dhaka-based press, published a Bangla translation of Tom Regan‘s The Philosophy of Animal Rights (ISBN: 978-984-93197-6-4; English original available here), which offers an accessible and compelling introduction to the philosophy of animal rights.
+Dyu Publication, a Dhaka-based press, published a Bangla translation of Tom Regan‘s The Philosophy of Animal Rights (ISBN: 978-984-93197-6-4; English original available here and here), which offers an accessible and compelling introduction to the philosophy of animal rights.
 This is the first time any of Regan’s work has been translated into Bangla.
 Continue reading “Bangla translation of Tom Regan’s The Philosophy of Animal Rights published”

 Philosopher-activist Tom Regan, preeminent advocate of animal rights, dead at 78